akhudek/Soundflower/ReadMe.txt

 LICENSE

-Soundflower is licensed using the GNU GPL.
+Soundflower is licensed under the terms of the MIT license.
 For details please refer to the accompanying 'License.txt' file distributed with Soundflower.